Five Things You Need To Do To Drive Continuous Improvement – Part III – Culture of Strategic Execution

-Many people believe that Continuous Improvement is a culture.
+Many people believe that continuous improvement is a culture.
 It certainly is in the eyes of the Japanese and many others, but is continuous improvement really a culture or something else?
-In Part III of this series, we talked about focusing Continuous Improvement activities on strategy.
-How better to get visibility of the efforts being expended in your Continuous Improvement program than to have it move the strategic needle forward by making the dominant force in executing strategy – one project at a time.
+In Part II of this series, we talked about not overdoing continuous improvement at the outset.
+How better to get visibility of the efforts being expended in your Continuous Improvement program then to have it move the strategic needle forward by making it the dominant force in executing strategy – one project at a time.
 Continuous improvement will become contagious!

 “the set of shared attitudes, values, goals and practices that characterize an institution or organization”

-Part IV of this series is about utilizing continuous improvement to create a culture of strategic execution.
-The importance of this approach is that for most people, strategy is the domain of the C-Suite, while continuous improvement tends to be focused on the lower levels of the organization.
-It is possible for everyone in the organization to be skilled at the various Continuous Improvement tools, whether it be 5S, Value Stream Mapping, PDCA, etc. No college degree required!
+This article is about utilizing continuous improvement to create a “Culture of Strategic Execution™”.
+The importance of this approach is that for most people, strategy is the domain of the C-suite, while continuous improvement tends to be focused on the lower levels of the organization.
+It is possible for everyone in the organization to be skilled at the various continuous improvement tools, whether it be 5S, Value Stream Mapping, Kaizen, DMAIC, PDCA, etc. No college degree required!
 By utilizing these skills on projects that are strategy related, it is possible to create an inextricable link to strategy through all levels of the organization.

 To create a culture of strategic execution, the leadership of the company MUST do the following: